Shrmis/Testing/README.md

 # Dummy1
-This dummy file will carry some dummy info
+This dummy file will carry some dummy info.
 Hope u didnt waste time reading this